-Both windows in the spacious living room have built-in seats where you can sit and watch the world go by – boats, surfers, gulls and, if you’re lucky, a seal basking on St Clement’s Isle.
-The intimate sitting area, centred around a reclaimed timber mantelpiece and wood-burning stove, is perfect for cosy evenings all year round.
-In fact, when the weather sets in, there’s no place better to snuggle up with a glass of wine and a good book by the fire, with the sound of crashing waves outside.
+Both windows in the spacious living room have built-in seats where you can sit and watch the world go by – fishing boats, the Scillonian off to the Isles of Scilly, gulls and, if you’re lucky, a seal basking on St Clement’s Isle.
+The intimate sitting area, centred around a reclaimed timber mantelpiece and wood burning stove, is perfect for cosy evenings all year round.
+In fact, when the weather sets in, there’s no place better to snuggle up with a glass of wine and a good book (of which there are many here) by the fire, with the sound of crashing waves outside.

-The kitchen is a foodie’s delight with polished concrete worktops, a large range, double butler sink and impressive cookery book collection.
+The kitchen is a foodie’s delight with polished concrete worktops, a large Range cooker, double butler sink and impressive cookery book collection.
 The dining area has hand-built bench seating and vintage grain sack cushions and is a great entertaining space.

-The second bedroom is a lovely peaceful space, too, and faces the lush back gardens.
+The second bedroom is a lovely peaceful space too, and faces the lush back gardens.
 In the spring, you might spot a family of birds nesting in the box outside.
 There are lots of nature and garden books here to browse.
-The room can be made up as a twin or with a king-size bed.
+The room can be made up as a twin or a king size bed.
 You decide.

 The light-filled bathroom has exposed beams, soft grey encaustic tiles and an invigorating walk-in rain shower.

-Mousehole is Cornwall at its absolute best and is fast becoming one of its most popular destinations.
+Mousehole is Cornwall at its absolute best and is a popular destination.
 It’s obvious to see why.
 This is a beguiling village with the prettiest of harbours and excellent restaurants, tea shops, pubs and galleries tucked away down its higgledy-piggledy lanes.
 Its origins date back as far as the 12th century when it was the main fishing port in Mounts Bay, and much of its old-world charm has remained.
 You can feel the history when you stroll around.

 Mousehole lies in the far west of Cornwall and things are different here.
 We're surrounded on three sides by the sea, and it has a strong influence on our lives.
 We are spoilt for beaches.
-Sennen Cove with its glorious surfing, Marazion overlooking St Michaels Mount and Porthcurno with the iconic Minack theatre built into the cliffs are all within easy reach.
+Sennen Cove with its glorious surfing, Marazion overlooking St Michaels Mount and Porthcurno with the iconic Minack Theatre built into the cliffs are all within easy reach.
 The working fishing harbour of Newlyn and bustling town of Penzance are only 10 minutes’ drive away.
-Slightly further is St Ives, home to the Tate gallery, the Barbara Hepworth Sculpture Garden, several fantastic beaches and plenty of shops and restaurants.
-It’s well worth a visit and we recommend taking the little train from St Erth, which travels along the coast right into the town.
+Slightly further is St Ives, home to Tate St Ives, the Barbara Hepworth Sculpture Garden, several fantastic beaches and plenty of shops and restaurants.
+It’s well worth a visit and we recommend taking the little train from St Erth Park and Ride, which travels along the coast right into the town.
 It’s breathtaking.

-Facing the rear gardens, the second bedroom is a peaceful room with a king-size zip and link bed that can also be made up as twins.
+SECOND BEDROOM: Facing the rear gardens it's a peaceful room with a king size zip and link bed that can also be made up as twins.

-In the main bedroom sits a stunning nickel-plated copper free-standing bath from Hurlingham.
+In the master bedroom sits a stunning nickel-plated copper free-standing bath from Hurlingham.
 It’s on a raised deck, so you can soak away while watching the activity in the bay.

 The luxurious bathroom has delicate encaustic tiles and graceful swan neck wall lights and faces the rear garden.
 There’s a drenching walk-in rain shower, basin, WC and heated towel rail.
 We’ll supply fluffy bath towels, just remember to bring your own beach towels.

-PARKING: There are marked out spaces along Raginnis Hill, plus the harbour car park just a few minutes' walk away, which costs £3 a day.
-There is also a larger car park at the entrance to the village by the Old Coastguard Hotel a few minutes away, as well as free parking on the approach to Mousehole from Newlyn.
+PARKING: There are marked out spaces along Raginnis Hill, plus the harbour car park just a few minutes' walk away, which costs £5 a day.
+There is also a larger car park at the entrance to the village by The Old Coastguard Hotel a few minutes away, as well as free parking on the approach to Mousehole from Newlyn.

 ACCESSIBILITY: The Queach has steps up to the cottage and into the ground floor living space via a porch.
 Internal stairs lead up to the first-floor bedrooms and bathroom.
 There are steep steps up to and along the rear gardens, over several levels, so it may not be suitable for very young children or for those with limited mobility.
 If in doubt do ask before booking.
 Please note children of any age must be supervised by an adult if using the outside areas.

-SHORT BREAKS: Short breaks are available for a minimum of three nights outside peak weeks with flexible changeover days.
-Don’t worry if you need to book dates that don’t quite fit, just call or email and we will always do our best to accommodate you.
+CHANGEOVER & SHORT BREAKS: Short breaks are available throughout the year, for a minimum of 3 nights with flexible changeover days.
+'Just for Two' discounts available out of season.
+Do check with us if your dates don’t quite fit as we will always try to help.